Fujifilm X-A7 vs Panasonic G100

 It is notable that the G100 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A7 lacks such a headphone port.

 Both the X-A7 and the G100 are recent models that are part of the current product line-up.
 The X-A7 replaced the earlier Fujifilm X-A5, while the G100 followed on from the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-A7 and G100 can be found, respectively, in the Fujifilm X-A7 Manual (free pdf) or the online Panasonic G100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A7 and the Panasonic G100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.